 5. Stock up on mosquito repellent

-It’s recommended you spray repellent on exposed areas such as your hands, arms and legs when you’re heading out, especially if you’re living in a dengue cluster.
+It’s recommended you spray repellent on exposed areas such as your hands, arms and legs when you’re heading out, especially if you’re living in a dengue cluster or you’re going for a walk in the park.
 As mozzies tend to congregate in areas with no sunlight exposure, give those dark corners of your home a spray, too.
-Areas include the bottom of your sofa and the back of curtains.
-While you’re at it, consider investing in window screens that will keep mosquitoes (and other bugs) from flying into your home.
+Areas include the bottom of your sofa and the back of the curtains.

-No doubt, all eyes are on the Covid-19 pandemic.
-But the spike in dengue numbers is a cause for concern, too.
-Still, with these practical methods, you can keep your home as safe as possible from mosquitoes and prevent the dengue virus from infecting your family.
+The spike in dengue numbers may be a cause for concern, but with these practical methods, you can keep your home as safe as possible from mosquitoes and prevent the virus from infecting your family.

 Words by Sarah Lee